Jacaranda FM: History

+Radio legend Alan Khan and media expert Mile Siluma were both former CEO's of Jacaranda FM.

 Location

 Jacaranda FM operates primarily from their studio offices in Midrand, Johannesburg Region A. The address is: Jacaranda Broadcast Centre, 89 14th Road, Erand Gardens, Midrand, PO Box 11961, Centurion 0046.

 They also have a secondary studio in the Montecasino complex, Johannesburg.
 The regional split is broadcast from Mbombela, where another satellite studio can be found at Emnotweni Casino.

 The station moved into a new building in Midrand, in December 2012, approximately 6 km south of the previous location on Samrand Avenue, Kosmosdal.

 Playout and transmission

 Jacaranda FM utilises G-Selector music scheduling and Zetta playout software from Radio Computing Services (RCS).

 The FM signal is beamed via STL from the Jacaranda Broadcast Centre in Centurion and carried on 22 transmitters broadcasting on frequencies ranging from 93.9 - 97.1 MHz.
 These transmitters are operated by South Africa's state-owned broadcast signal distributor Sentech.

 In addition to the conventional over-the-air FM broadcast, Jacaranda FM is also available on the DStv audio bouquet (Channel 158).
 The DStv IS-7 Ku band satellite footprint blankets the whole of South Africa, Lesotho, Eswatini, Namibia, Botswana, Zimbabwe, Mozambique and the southern half of Malawi.

 Live worldwide audio streaming is hosted on its website.